Grok 4.5 vs Claude: Benchmarks & Pricing

 How to Route Coding and Agent Work Without Betting on One Model

 The teams that win this cycle do not pick a forever-model.
-They route by workload and stay ready to switch as prices and availability move, which in 2026 they do monthly.
+They route by workload and stay ready to switch as prices, context policies, and availability move, which in 2026 they do monthly.
+The version churn is the point: Grok 4.5 shipped July 8, Opus 5 landed July 24, and any comparison written between those dates was quietly out of date on arrival.

 The friction is that routing across models usually means juggling API keys, SDKs, and billing.
-If you would rather describe the outcome and let an agent handle it, MoClaw runs Claude Sonnet 5 for agent workflows from July 10, 2026, with no API setup, worldwide including the EU.
-Start there for the work you need done today, and slot Grok 4.5 into your coding stack once it clears the EU gate and you have benchmarked it on your own repo.
+If you would rather describe the outcome and let an agent handle it, MoClaw runs Claude Sonnet 5 for agent workflows, with no API setup, worldwide including the EU.
+To see that in action, watch an agent build a full app from one sentence in our guide on how to build an app with AI.
 Pick by the task in front of you, not by whose launch tweet was loudest.

 Continue Reading